 Explore unique ways to travel in the Western Cape

-Whether you’re a local or a visitor in the Western Cape, exploring the region offers a variety of unique transportation options.
+Whether you’re a local or a visitor, exploring the region offers a variety of unique transportation options and ways to travel in the Western Cape.
 From traditional modes of transport to thrilling adventures, here are some interesting ways to get around.

 Western Cape public transport